Best Java Patch Management Tools

 SolarWinds Patch Manager is an IT security product that is used to patch enterprise applications and also has a dedicated Java Patch Management feature.
 Of course, with it being a product from the leading maker of server and network management tools, this too is one of their powerful, multifaceted administration tools.

-• Administrators can choose the specific patches they want to update.
+• Selective Patching: Allows administrators to choose specific patches to update.

-• This tool can extend Microsoft patch management to include patches for Adobe, Firefox, and more – not just Java.
+• Extended Patch Management: Extends Microsoft patch management to include patches for third-party software like Adobe, Firefox, and Java.

 Why do we recommend it?